|The entire AOC Sunday Report is available RIGHT HERE!|

 The priest and the Levite would not see the injured man; there are none so blind as those who will not see.
 They could or would not follow the second commandment of the Summary of the Law, of loving they neighbor as thyself.
 They were too prideful to see the truth of loving they neighbor.
 They were too wrapped up in the riches and cares of this world.

 The material things of this world are temporary and they have blinded and ensnared many.
-This is the reason that the Jews have not yet come to Christ and they will not come to Christ.
-They care too much about the symbolic rituals of their Temple of restoring that.
-They are very much like many churches of today in that respect, caring about their position on Earth more than their faith in God.
+This is the reason the Jews have not yet come to Christ and they will not come to Christ.
+They care too much about the symbolic rituals of their Temple and are blind without the Holy Ghost.
+They are very much like many churches of today in that respect, caring about their position on Earth more than following God’s clearly stated will.
 Focusing on this world, which is only a temporary state, is a foolish and fleeting thing.
-What they should have focuses on was their eternal life.
-While they knew of the concept of Heaven, they truly did not know it or believe in it per se.
+Things on this earth will corrupt and rust and pass away, but things in Heaven and life in Heaven will never corrupt and pass away.
+We should focus on things eternal, not on things temporary.
+What they should focus on is their eternal life.
+While they claim to know the concept of Heaven, they truly do not know it or believe in it per se.
+For it is action that demonstrates and validates claimed belief.

-They cared only about following The Law on Earth and hoping that foolish hope would bring them salvation.
+The Jews cared only about not breaking The Law on Earth and hoping that flawed concept would bring them salvation.
 No matter how they followed it, they could not obtain salvation on their own.
 The missing link to their solution was one that has been here since The Creation: Jesus Christ.
-They are searching for Him, but they cannot find Him, as he is right under their noses.
+They are searching for Him, but they cannot find Him, as He is right under their noses.
+He is right in front of them, but they will not see Him as their Messiah.
+So they are doomed to always looking for Him, but never being able to find Him until they open up their spiritual senses.
 This is the problem with the World as well.
-They search for the answers that He provides, but they will not acknowledge Him or His solutions.
+They search for the answers He provides, but they will not acknowledge Him or His solutions.

 The world would be better off if they learned the lesson the lawyer learned in today’s Gospel.
 You will also note the Samaritan, one of those separated from the chosen mass of Judaism, did his duty.
 When he left the injured man at the inn, having given the innkeeper roughly two days wages, he said, “Do what need be done, if I owe more I will pay when I pass by next.”
 You will note, he put no limit on his duty, he just committed to doing what needed to be done, regardless of cost.